-On the other hand, the interest rates of regular savings accounts offered by the banks is fixed, although banks may revise their interest rates from time to time.
+Interest rates of regular savings accounts offered by the banks is typically lower, although banks may revise their interest rates from time to time.

 #3 The Use of SRS Funds in StashAway Simple

-Another difference that sets StashAway Simple apart from the conventional savings account is the flexibility of diverting Supplementary Retirement Scheme (SRS) monies.
+Another difference that sets StashAway Simple apart from the conventional savings account is the flexibility of channelling our Supplementary Retirement Scheme (SRS) monies into it.

-SRS plays a complementary role to one’s CPF savings, and can also be used as a leverage to obtain tax relief.
+SRS plays a complementary role to one’s CPF savings, and can also be used as a tool to enjoy tax relief.
 However, a typical SRS account with banks only provides an interest rate of 0.05% per annum on SRS savings.

-Due to the low-interest rates, this places SRS savings into a risk of erosion of value over a period of time.
+Due to the low-interest rates, our SRS savings risk becoming eroded by inflation over time.
 The usual choice of many SRS account holders will be to invest the monies.
-But for those who would prefer to place their SRS funds into instruments with a higher yield of return without exposing to a higher risk, StashAway Simple would be a good option.
+But for those who would prefer to place their SRS funds into instruments with a higher yield while limiting exposure to high risk, StashAway Simple can be a good option.

 Given the structure of StashAway Simple, there is no doubt that there are some risks involved.
-For those who are risk-averse, they can consider other relatively liquid products such as fixed deposits or the Singapore Savings Bond, where the interest on deposits is guaranteed by the banks or government.
+For those who want risk-free investments to grow their funds, they can consider other relatively liquid products such as fixed deposits or the Singapore Savings Bonds, where the interest on deposits is guaranteed by the banks or government.

 Investing With StashAway’s Robo-Advisor Platform

-If you wish to potentially earn more on your monies (and take on additional risk), you might want to look at StashAway’s robo-advisor investment solution.
+If you wish to potentially earn more on your monies (by taking on slightly higher risk), you might want to look at StashAway’s robo-advisor investment solution.
 For DollarsAndSense readers, StashAway is giving 50% off in management fees for 6 months, for up to $50,000 in portfolio value.